cbednarski/souschef/readme.md

 `sc ssh -e environment_name`: opens cssh to all the boxes within an environment

-`sc ssh -n environment_name`: opens cssh to boxes by name
+`sc ssh -n node_name`: opens cssh to boxes by name

+`sc ssh -i ip_address`: opens cssh to boxes by ip

+`sc ssh -r recipe`: opens cssh to boxes with a given recipe in their run list

 `sc ssh -e environment_name -u username -c command`: runs an arbitrary `command` on all boxes under a given environment, logging in as the user `username`